NicolaiVoldstedlund/BIMmanager_g_01/A3/README.md

 - Evacuation route elements (corridors, doors, stairs, spaces, walls)
 - Spatial relationships between desks and evacuation routes

-## IDS — Information Delivery Specification for the tool (Accessibility to fire route)
+## IDS — Information Delivery Specification for the tool

 PURPOSE
 - Define the exact model content, properties and units required so the A3 script can run reliably and produce valid textual analyst outputs.